Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ## Lifespan / Maturity

 A Sprinklekit’s lifespan can vary between 25,000-30,000 years of age before passing of natural causes, making them one of the more knowledgeable species among the omniverse.
-Sprinklekits follow the same physical and mental development process any sapient being does, but at a decelerated rate; As their brain develops for over 2,000-5,000 years, reaching far beyond what humans could ever imagine.
-In these millennia, Sprinklekits in their prime becoming machine-like in terms of computing power, able to dissect and master concepts with little to no effort (mental disabilities affect this, though).
+Sprinklekits follow the same physical and mental development process any sapient being does, but at a decelerated rate.

 A young sprinklekit rests frequently within its first 10 years, as their body enters the phase where their body appears to be liquid, though constantly maintains a steady form.
 A sprinklekit’s auralytes in this stage are not fully developed, and thus cannot maintain a cold body temperature as easily, which calls for the parent to ensure the young sprinklekit is at a temperature stable.
 A young sprinklekit (typically through the 50-1000 year gap) is also quite active the same way humans are, requiring substantially less sleep than an adult.
 However, this typically requires a larger diet to maintain.